bfreuden/kubernetes-cheat-sheet/README.md

 There are also alerts per namespace.

-Rules are based on Prometheus so you have the enable metrics (see above).
+Rules are based on Prometheus so you have the enable metrics: see [Monitoring Kubernetes Cluster with Rancher](#monitoring-kubernetes-cluster-with-rancher)

 You can create custom rules based on prometheus metrics.

 You can create notifiers with the **Notifiers** entry in the **Tools** menu.
 There are several options: